Umami Pot

 What is Japanese Onion Soup?

-Japanese Onion Soup is a simple dish made by adding onions to dashi broth and seasoning it with soy sauce.
-While onion soup is famous around the world for its French-style taste with bouillon and butter, in Japan, it is also enjoyed with dashi.
+Japanese Onion Soup is a simple dish made by adding onions to dashi broth and seasoning it with salt and soy sauce.
+While onion soup is well-known around the world as a French-style dish, typically made with bouillon and butter, in Japan, it is also enjoyed with dashi.
 The use of dashi gives the soup a light yet umami-rich flavor.

 Dashi is a traditional Japanese broth typically made from ingredients such as kombu (dried kelp), bonito flakes (katsuobushi), dried anchovies, or shiitake mushrooms.
-Various types of dashi can be used for this soup, but I recommend using bonito dashi.
-The umami component in bonito dashi, inosinic acid, pairs well with the umami component in onions, glutamic acid, enhancing each other's flavors.
-This combination of umami components provides a rich and flavorful taste typically found in Japanese cuisine.
+Various types of dashi can be used, but I recommend bonito dashi for this soup.
+The umami component in bonito dashi, inosinic acid, pairs well with glutamic acid, the umami component found in onions, enhancing the overall depth of flavor.
+This combination of umami components provides a rich and savory taste characteristic of Japanese cuisine.

 Japanese Onion Soup